abhaysv/SAMP-WIKI/docs/scripting/resources/skins.md

 :::note
 These skins (3, 4, 5, 6, 8, 42, 65, 86, 119, 149, 208, 273, 289) were
 added in SA-MP 0.3d RC5 and will not work in earlier versions!
+SkinID 74 appears as a CJ in SA-MP.
 :::

 | Skin ID | Preview                         | Skin Model Name                          | Singleplayer Location                              | Gender |